 How to Buy Chainlink (LINK) in the UK

-Binance is the cheapest way to buy Chainlink (LINK) in the UK.
+Coinbase Pro is one of the cheapest ways to buy Chainlink (LINK) in the UK.

-In 2021, you can deposit GBP into Binance using a UK bank transfer for FREE.
-This is processed via Faster Payments, which means that GBP you send to your Binance account will be credited within about 15 minutes.
+In 2021, you can deposit GBP directly into Coinbase Pro using a UK bank transfer for FREE.
+This is processed via Faster Payments (FPS), which means that GBP you send to your Coinbase Pro account will be credited within minutes.

 However, the first GBP deposit you make will take much longer than this to be processed (as it has to be manually checked).

-Without a doubt, Binance is the best cryptocurrency exchange available to UK residents right now.
-In addition to Chainlink (LINK), you can use it to cheaply buy more than 250 cryptocurrencies.
+Without a doubt, Coinbase Pro is one of the best cryptocurrency exchanges available to UK residents right now.
+In addition to Chainlink (LINK), you can use it to easily and cheaply buy dozens of other popular cryptocurrencies.

 Like other places, you will be charged a variable fee to withdraw Chainlink (LINK) from Coinbase Pro to your own wallet.
 When I checked recently, it was quoting me about £5 to withdraw less than £100 worth of Chainlink (LINK).

-CoinJar allows you to buy Chainlink (LINK) with a UK bank transfer.
+CoinJar allows you to buy Chainlink (LINK) with a UK bank transfer or a credit/debit card.
 It supports a growing number of other cryptocurrencies too – including Compound (COMP), Basic Attention Token (BAT), Litecoin (LTC), and more.

 Unfortunately, there is one significant downside.
-You won’t be quoted the real exchange rate (i.e., what’s charged on an exchange like Binance).
+You won’t be quoted the real exchange rate (i.e., what’s charged on an exchange like Coinbase Pro).
 I’ve consistently found that the prices you’re quoted for Chainlink (LINK) are more than 1% higher than they should be.

 This effectively means that you’ll be charged 4% (or more) in fees to buy Chainlink (LINK) with a credit or debit card using the Crypto.com app (which sucks).